Learning Communities FRW

 2. Each semester organizes or joins a Learning Community an activity that is not related to a specific course.
 This activity is not a part of the curriculum and can have a relation with spatial sciences or another academic field.
 These activities are called course-transcendent activities.

-3. At the end of each semester, all Learning Community members reflect on the cohesion of the above described activities in a portfolio.
-During the year, there is a competition for the best Learning Community and best three individual students participating in the Learning Community-concept.
+3. At the end of semester 2a, all Learning Community members reflect on the cohesion of the above described activities in a reflection report that is part of the IAR course.

 All Learning Communities have the opportunity to decide on their own learning agenda by choosing a specific focus for their course-based or course-transcendent activities.
 The combination of the three activities make that students are prepared for choices which they need to make later in their academic or labour market career.
 Next to that, the Learning Communities contribute to enhance social cohesion with group members, which helps them to succeed the first year.
 To facilitate these processes, the FSS took a special Learning Community room with flexible workspaces into service since this academic year.

-Foekje van Schoot (student assistent en first port of call)
+Casper van Mastrigt (student assistent en first port of call)

 Chris Diederiks (Coordinator/lecturer)